silaspe/maths/docs/rand.md

 .

+I hope you have a good Tuesday!

+.

-I hope you have a good Sunday!
+I hope you have a good Wednesday!